blaix/nix-shell-rust/README.md

-# Nix Shell Template for Gren
+# Nix Shell Template for Rust

 This is a template to use rust in an isolated [nix shell](https://nixos.wiki/wiki/Development_environment_with_nix-shell)